Data-Science-for-Linguists-2022/Child-Vocab-Development/reports/final_report.md

 ## 2.3 Corpora used in this project

+North American English was chosen as the target language for this project because of its abundant data available online.
 There are 47 North American English corpora in CHILDES (see TalkBank's [browsable database](https://sla.talkbank.org/TBB/childes); also listed in `data/data_samples/childes/eng_NA_corpus_list.csv`).
 For this project, I collected the transcipts for both the CS and the associated CDS from the following 13 corpora in CHILDES: Bates, Bernstein, Brown, Clark, Demetras2, Gleason, HSLLD, Hall, Hicks, Nelson, NewmanRatner, Post and VanHouten.
+These corpora fullfill the requirements of this study (see below).

 ## 2.4 Data search strategy

 Dataset curation was documented in [`data_curation.ipynb`](https://github.com/Data-Science-for-Linguists-2022/Child-Vocab-Development/blob/main/code/data_curation.ipynb).
 Briefly, I screened for suitable CHAT files in three phases.
-In the first first phase, I narrowed down the scope of search by identifying the relevant corpora fitting a set of basic criteria:
+In the first phase, I narrowed down the scope of search by identifying the relevant corpora fitting a set of basic criteria:
 - Participants: data includes child or mother
 - Child information: data contains child age, sex and socioeconomic status (SES) information
-- Mother information: data contains socioeconomic status (SES), education information For efficiency, not all files were read and screened:  Handling all corpora at once as one PyLangAcq `Reader` object is not memory-efficient, but reading each single CHAT file into individual `Reader`s does not allow parallelized reading and parsing and thus it is less efficient.
+- Mother information: data contains SES or education information

+The above information can be found in the header of each CHAT file.
+For efficiency, not all files were read and screened:  Handling all corpora at once as one PyLangAcq `Reader` object is not memory-efficient, but reading each single CHAT file into individual `Readers` does not allow parallelized reading and parsing, and thus is less time-efficient.
 Therefore, instead of reading all corpora at once or reading each CHAT file one by one,  CHAT files in each corpus were read and evaluated parallelly each time.
-As long as there was a CHAT file in a corpus meeting the above criteria, the corpus would be included in the next phase  (because CHAT files belonging to the same corpus are supposed to come from the same study contain similar header information).
+Besides, as long as a CHAT file in a corpus meets the above criteria, the corpus would be included in the next phase of data screening and the remaining files in the corpus will not be read (because  files from the same corpus are supposed to come from the same study contain similar header information).

-In the first phase, the 13 corpora mentioned previously were identified.
-These corpora were then downloaded to local drive.
-In the second phase, all CHAT files in the identified corpora were screened and only those matching the above criteria were kept.
+The 13 corpora mentioned previously were identified in the first phase.
+These corpora were then downloaded to the local drive.
+In the second phase, all CHAT files in the identified corpora were screened and only those meeting the above criteria were kept.
 In addition to the previous criteria, I also narrowed the age range of the child participants down to 6 years old.
 In the third phase, the curated dataset was refined through out the data processing pipeline.
-The CHAT files matching the search criteria were indexed by their header information which was stored in a DataFrame called `data_idx`. `data_idx` was pickled and stored locally for further data processing and analysis later.
-The list of corpora identified were also pickled as a list `search_result` for quicker re-run of the search if needed.
+The CHAT files meeting the search criteria were indexed by their header information and the index was stored in a Python DataFrame called `data_idx`. `data_idx` was pickled and stored locally for further data processing and analysis.
+The list of corpora identified were also pickled as a Python list `search_result` for quicker re-run of the data search directly from the second phase.

-To organize the header information stored in each CHAT file in `data_idx`, I created the following variables for different attributes of a CHAT file:
+To organize each CHAT file's header information stored in `data_idx`, I created the following variables for different attributes of a CHAT file:
 - `mot_edu`: mother's education level
 - `group`: child's developmental group, e.g. typically developed
 - `ses`: child's SES (socioeconomic status; same as mother's)